dnesteryuk/whisperer/README.md

 It creates a sample for you in the directory with cassette builders, you need to edit it only.

+## Code examples

+There is a repository with [examples](https://github.com/dnesteryuk/whisperer_example) of the Whisperer gem usage.
+It will help you to start using it.

 ## Contributing

 1. Fork it